lorenzomariacasale/lorenzomariacasale.github.io/content/wip/comuni.md

 date: 2023-01-15
 authors:
   - admin
-  - luca  # This should match the folder name of the author profile
+  - "Luca Vitale"  # This should match the folder name of the author profile
 summary: "This is a summary of the first published paper."
 tags:
   - political economy